PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 The two most important metrics in SaaS are growth and retention.
 [User surveys](/surveys) are a great way to unlock insights into how to improve them, but which survey type gives you the best insights?

-Net promoter score (NPS), customer satisfaction (CSAT) and customer effort score (CES) are three of the most popular surveys and in this post we'll dive into our choice for which one is best for SaaS.
+Net promoter score (NPS), customer satisfaction (CSAT) and customer effort score (CES) are three of the most popular surveys and in this post we'll dive into our choice for which one is best for SaaS apps.

 Here's the TLDR: